CiaraC03/DigitalRain/index.md

     		int pos_y = drop.y_pos - i;
      		}

 I used a range for loop outside of my for loop as this was recommended from the Vector lecture slides.
 I used a size_t type when working with my vector.
 I used the size function to return the number of charcters which was three, https://www.w3schools.com/cpp/ref_string_size.asp#:~:text=Definition%20and%20Usage,()%20-%20they%20behave%20the%20same.
-I created an integer pos_y so that each charcter could be displayed vertically.
+I created an integer **pos_y** so that each charcter could be displayed vertically.
 In this for loop, the character stays at the first position which is **y_pos**.
 Then they are displayed a row below eachother until i = 2.
 So while **y_pos** focuses on the position of the entire raindrop, **pos_y** focuses on the charcter of each position to create the vertical effect.

 I was having a few errors where the drops were not appearing as expected.
 Some characters were not appearing in there vertical line so I added in a condition to make sure that the characters would be displayed at the correct positions.
-I added a for loop which ensured that the positions were not negative, and that the positions were less than the height, which was 25.
-Using the 2D screen grid, for the vertical position **pos_y**, and the column position **x_pos**, the characters are placed at different positions over the screen,
+I added an if loop which ensured that the positions were not negative, and that the positions were less than the height, which was 25.
+Using the 2D screen grid, for the vertical position **pos_y**, and the column position **x_pos**, the characters are placed at different positions over the screen.
+I got inspiration for this 2D array from the Matrix lecture slides,

 	if (pos_y >= 0 && pos_y < height) {
         screen[pos_y][drop.x_pos] = drop.characters[i];